oracle-devrel/cd3-automation-toolkit/documentation/docs/GreenField-Jenkins.md

 <img width="348" alt="Screenshot 2024-01-16 at 11 04 47 AM" src="https://github.com/oracle-devrel/cd3-automation-toolkit/assets/70213341/9b7916aa-9dbb-43f8-8758-5f9c14481006"><br>

+!!! info
->This will copy the Excel file at `/cd3user/tenancies/<customer_name>` inside the container.
+    This will copy the Excel file at `/cd3user/tenancies/<customer_name>` inside the container.
 It will also take backup of existing Excel on the container by appending the current datetime if same filename is uploaded in multiple executions.

 **Step 4:**